microsoft/AgentsClientSDK.Android/README.md

 ```

 Thats the essence of it.
-The TextClientApp in samples folder of this repository provides a complete implementation.
+The TextClientApp in samples folder of this repository provide a complete implementation.
 Do
 check it out.

 ## Contributing